It is very narrow to associate menopause only with the end of menstruation or with a simple physical evolution.

 3) Use Famous Ayurvedic Herbs

-- Neem leaves: a bitter plant to assist the liver, purify the blood, help fight odors, reduce excess heat and inflammations as well as acne and skin disorders.
+Neem leaves: a bitter plant to assist the liver, purify the blood, help fight odors, and reduce excess heat and inflammations as well as acne and skin disorders.

 4) Cocooning Oneself

-- Take time to do soft self massage with sesame oil infused with jasmine or rose.
+Take time to do a soft self-massage with sesame oil infused with jasmine or rose.

 5) Make Peace

-- Give yourself forgiveness, contentment, compassion as answers to all the negative emotions you face.
-When we forgive ourselves and others, or the turns that our life took, we do not remove nor forget what happened…we free ourselves from the power it had on us and the vitiated attachment to that suffering.
+Give yourself forgiveness, contentment, and compassion as answers to all the negative emotions you face.
+When we forgive ourselves and others, or the turns that our lives took, we do not remove nor forget what happened…we free ourselves from the power it had on us and the vitiated attachment to that suffering.
 It requires no effort…simply an opening of the heart.

 Menopause celebrates and welcomes the entrance, the start of a new radiant time of wisdom and grace.
 It is a transition that we can prepare for with perspective, instead of seeing it as a vortex of changes and instability.

-Childhood is the time to absorb, to grow and to discover the world.
+Childhood is the time to absorb, grow, and discover the world.

 Then comes the time to initiate, to build, to do.
-Those are the years for the Ego and its need to make its place in the world.
+Those are the years for the Ego and its need to take its place in the world.

 Eventually comes another time, a time to let go of that need to prove something to the world and others, to get the energy back on us, to work on a self-accomplishment, for oneself and by oneself.